 What we need

-Resolve West (formerly Bristol Mediation) is what’s known as the ‘controller’ of the personal data provided to us.
-We will usually collect basic personal data about you like your name, postal address, telephone number and email address.
+Resolve West is what’s known as the ‘controller’ of the personal data provided to us.
+We will usually collect basic personal data about you like your name, postal address, telephone number, email address and your bank details (if you are supporting us financially).

 Sometimes we will collect other information about you such as your date of birth, gender and health details.
-We will be very clear with you when we wish to collect such information, our reason for collecting such information, and we would only do so with your specific consent and permission.
+We will be very clear with you that we wished to collect such information, our reason for collecting such information, and we would only do so with your specific consent and permission.

 Why we need it